Lehigh Career and Technical Institute

 Lehigh Career and Technical Institute (LCTI) is a career and technical institute located in Schnecksville, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
 It is one of the largest career and technical institutes in the United States.

 LCTI has a variety of programs offered to all of its students, and also offers an academic option.

 History

-Lehigh Career and Technical Institute (LCTI) (formerly Lehigh County Vocational-Technical School, Lehigh County Community College when founded in 1971), is located in Schnecksville, Pennsylvania.
+Founded in 1971, Lehigh Career and Technical Institute is located in Schnecksville, Pennsylvania.

 Located 10 miles north of Allentown, the school serves students in grades 9-12 from the nine Lehigh County school districts: